taylorialcom/ DataStructures

 http://www.flickr.com/photos/bijapuri/4737039561/

 Each node here is holding the hand of his/her two closest neighbors.
 This is cool, but not nearly as cool as it would be if each was balancing an object on his/her head.
-Shut your eyes and see if you can you imagine objects appearing on their heads?
+Shut your eyes and see if you can imagine objects appearing on their heads?
 If so, you've just realized two things: 1) pretty much how a linked list works and 2) that it really is cool.

 The LinkedList itself just manages how to get to the front of the chain of nodes and the back of the chain of nodes.
 Essentially, the LinkedList contains two attributes: